-The current status of the counterweight locking is shown by different symbols (Figure 3-117):
+The current status of the counterweight locking is shown by different symbols (Figure 3-121):

-1 Green - unlocked X
+1 green - unlocked

-2 Green - raised
+2 green - raised

-3 Yellow - intermediate position
+3 yellow - intermediate position

-4 Red - error
+4 red - error

 The cylinders are only considered unlocked (able to be raised/lowered freely) at +4.0 or -4.0 degrees.
-When lowered at that position the crane is then swung to 0.0 degrees where they are raised to lift the counterweight.
-To unload the counterweight the reverse happens: crane is swung to 0.0 degrees, cylinders extend to lower counterweight onto the deck, crane swings with cylinders extended to +4.0 or -4.0 degrees, cylinders raise without counterweight.
+When lowered at that position the crane is then slewed to 0.0 degrees where they are raised to lift the counterweight.
+To unload the counterweight the reverse happens: crane is slewed to 0.0 degrees, cylinders extend to lower counterweight onto the deck, crane slews with cylinders extended to +4.0 or -4.0 degrees, cylinders raise without counterweight.